prthik/Market-Crisis-Prediction-System/README.md

 ## Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on GitHub or email me at prathik.saduneni@gmail.com.
+Happy Training!

 ---